mihailo-maksa/MERN-Starter-Pack/README.md

 ### Deploy to Heroku

-- Log in into your Heroku account from the CLI
+1. Log in into your Heroku account from the CLI

 `heroku login`

-- Create your Heroku app
+2. Create your Heroku app

 `heroku create app-name`

-- Set your MONGO_URI as an environment variable for Heroku
+3. Set your MONGO_URI as an environment variable for Heroku

 `heroku config:set MONGO_URI=your_mongoDB_Atlas_URI_with_credentials`

-- Add All Files
+4. Add All Files

 `git add -A`

-- Commit
+5. Commit

 `git commit -m "ready to deploy"`

+6. Add Remote

+`heroku git:remote -a app-name`

-- And Finally, Deploy the App
+7. And Finally, Deploy the App

 `git push heroku master`